siddontang/libtnet/README.md

 - gcc >= 4.4, supports c++ 0x
 - linux, supports eventfd, signalfd and timerfd

+# Not supported!

+- connect with domain, only supports ip:port
+- ssl

 # Other

 please see [wiki](https://github.com/siddontang/libtnet/wiki) for more information.
 If you have any problem when using libtnet, you can contact me through below.